HayesBarber/observability-playground/README.md

 # Log-based Observability

-A proof-of-concept demonstrating how meaningful observability signals can be extracted from high-volume, high-cardinality logs.
+A proof-of-concept demonstrating how meaningful observability signals can be extracted from structured logs.

 ## Architecture